 For submanifolds of dimension at least 2, stable minimal submanifolds appear as realizations of the minimum of the volume in the homology class.
 Hence estimating the volume of such stable, or even area-minimizing, minimal submanifolds is a natural question.
-For example, Bray et al. [4] have proved that an area-minimizing 2-sphere in a 3-manifold whose scalar curvature is at least 2 has area at most $4\pi$ .
-Moreover, in case of equality, the universal cover of the ambient manifold is isometric to the standard cylinder $\mathbb{S}^2 \times \mathbb{R}$ .
+For example, H. Bray, S. Brendle and A. Neves [4] have proved that an area-minimizing 2-sphere in a 3-manifold whose scalar curvature is at least 2 has area at most 4π .
+Moreover, in case of equality, the universal cover of the ambient manifold is isometric to the standard cylinder $\mathbb{S}^2 \times \mathbb{R}$.

-Another concept to measure the size of a Riemannian manifold is a min-max quantity W called the width introduced by F. Almgren to produce minimal hypersurfaces when the topology of the ambient manifold does not allow the minimization approach (see also Gromov [16]).
+Another concept to measure the size of a Riemannian manifold is a min-max quantity W called the width introduced by F. Almgren to produce minimal hypersurfaces when the topology of the ambient manifold does not allow the minimization approach (see also M. Gromov [16]).
 In this situation, the minimal hypersurfaces that appear are in general neither area-minimizing nor stable.
-For example, in the case of a Riemannian 3-sphere, Simon and Smith [28] defined a notion of width that allowed them to produce a minimal 2-sphere.
+For example, in the case of a Riemannian 3-sphere, L. Simon and F. Smith [27] defined a notion of width that allowed them to produce a minimal 2-sphere.
 In a seminal work, F.C.
-Marques and Neves [24] initiated the study of the Morse index of minimal hypersurfaces produced by min-max methods.
+Marques and A. Neves [23] initiated the study of the Morse index of minimal hypersurfaces produced by min-max methods.
 Among other things, they proved the following rigidity result:

-Theorem 1.1 ([24, Theorem 4.9]) Let g be a Riemannian metric on the 3-sphere $\mathbb{S}^3$ , with scalar curvature $R \geq 6$ , such that there are no stable embedded minimal spheres in ( $\mathbb{S}^3$ , g) (in particular, if g has positive Ricci curvature).
-Then there is an embedded minimal sphere $\Sigma$ in ( $\mathbb{S}^3$ , g) such that
+Theorem 1.1 ([23, Theorem 4.9]).
+Let g be a Riemannian metric on the 3-sphere \mathbb{S}^3 , with scalar curvature $R \geq 6$, such that there are no stable embedded minimal spheres in (\mathbb{S}^3, g) (in